Wellness

 • Affect mood and emotional well-being

-For women with PCOS, managing stress isn't just about feeling better—it's a crucial component of supporting hormonal balance.
+For women with PMOS (PCOS), managing stress isn't only about feeling better.
+It is a core part of supporting hormonal balance.

 The Vicious Cycle

-Stress can create a cycle that's challenging to break:
+Stress can set up a loop that's hard to break:

 • Stress elevates cortisol